martinbudden/BabyCube/BC200/readme.md

 2. I strongly recommend using an aluminium baseplate, but if you have difficulty sourcing this, or cutting it to size, a 3D printed baseplate can be used instead.

+## Configuring the printer

+There are a number of features that are important to consider when configuring the printer.

+### Sensorless homing

+Configuring sensorless homing on the X and Y axes is done in the standard way.
+Sensorless homing on the Z-axis must be set up to home at the bottom of the Z-axis - so that homing does not cause the print head to crash into the print bed.

+### Power management

+The steady state power usage of the BabyCube during printing is about 40W, well within the capabilities of the 120W power supply.
+However peak power usage must be managed so as not to exceed this.

+1. Use PID temperature control (not bang-bang) for the heated bed.
+In Marlin this means defining `PIDTEMPBED` in `configuration.h`
+2. In the printer start gcode in your slicer, do not set all the heating going at once, instead use a phased approach
+   1. Use `M104 S160` to start the hotend heating without waiting
+   2. Home the X and Y axes
+   3. Home the Z axis
+   4. Use `M400` to wait for the motors to stop
+   5. Use `M140 S{first_layer_bed_temperature[0]}` to set the first layer bed temperature
+   6. Use `M109 S{first_layer_temperature[0]}` to set the temperature for nozzle 0 and wait

+This avoids having all the motors and both heaters on during startup.
+Once the hotend and heated bed have warmed up, their power usage decreases (since they use PID controllers, and power usage is (mostly) proportional (that's the P in PID) to the difference between the actual heater temperature and the target temperature).

+Example printer startup gcode for PrusaSlicer is [here](../../documents/PrinterStart.gcode).

 <span></span>